 If a statement of operation with planetary objects in the FOV is specified, quote the Sensor Settling Time for the ‘Planet in FOV’ scenario.

-For the effect of False Stars the following condition shall be met: Quote the Sensor Settling Time with the maximum number of False Stars in the FOV for which the specification is applied.
+For the effect of False Stars the following condition shall be met:

+Quote the Sensor Settling Time with the maximum number of False Stars in the FOV for which the specification is applied.

-The effect of convergence of internal algorithm shall be considered
+Consider the effect of convergence of internal algorithm.

 The Sensor Settling Time shall be verified by applying the general provisions in 5.2.2.

 E.g. “Sensor Settling Time shall be less than 5s for more than 99 % of random initial pointing within the entire celestial sphere, for rates around any axis of up to 100 arcsec/s at EOL and for accelerations up to 10 arcsec/s².”